spinnaker/spinnaker.github.io/setup/ci/gcb.md

 ```

 ## Configure your pipeline trigger

+Configure your pipeline to be triggered by a completed GCB build:

 1. In your Pipeline configuration, click the **Configuration** stage on the far left of the pipeline diagram.